 The second component, the actuarial FECA liability, is the estimated liability for future benefit payments.
 These future workers' compensation estimates were generated by DOL from an application of actuarial procedures developed to estimate the liability for future FECA benefits.
 The actuarial liability for future worker's compensation benefits includes the expected liability for death, disability, medical and miscellaneous costs for approved compensation cases, plus a component for incurred but not reported claims.
 The liability is determined using a method that utilizes historical benefit payment patterns related to a specific incurred period to predict the ultimate payments related to that period.
 These annual benefit payments have been discounted to present value using the U.S. Department of the Treasury's Yield Curve for Treasury Nominal Coupon Issues to reflect the average duration in years for income payment and medical payments.
 Discount rates as of September 30, 2018 were 2.716% and 2.379% for wages and medical in year one and subsequent years, respectively.
+Discount rates as of September 30, 2017 were 2.683% and 2.218% for wages and medical in year one and subsequent years, respectively.
 The Department of the Treasury allocated the overall liability to Treasury components based on past claims paid information provided by DOL.